 Businesses need to keep a close eye on the uncertainties they’ve planned for in order to determine which scenario is playing out and implement the appropriate strategy.

-Regularly review and update your scenarios
+Step 7: Regularly review and update your scenarios

 It’s also important to realize that scenarios don’t always pan out exactly the way you expected.
 Scenario planning isn’t a one-time activity.
 You’ll need to regularly review and update your scenarios as needed to ensure you’re well prepared to respond to them if they occur.

-Scenario planning helps you more effectively mitigate risks in your business as well as help you more quickly respond to new opportunities in the market.
 However, the process can be challenging, and it does have some limitations to be aware of.

 Lack of resources and expertise